jleahred/jle_cpp_tk/README.md

 - Safety
     - I don't like undefined behaviour
-    - I don't like crashes due to programming mistakes
-    - C++ is a dangerous language.
+    - I don't like crashes due to programming mistakes.
+C++ is a dangerous language.
 It's easy to have crashes, I want a library protecting and helping the programmer.
     - Message driven programming
     - If we have a fail processing a message, usually is better to inform about it and continue with next one.
 - KISS and YAGNI